Loading...

 Assess if you can start now—visa rules, employer contracts, and financial runway.

 The most important rule: Passive Ownership vs. Active Work.
-You can legally own 100% of a U.S. company on almost any visa (F-1, H-1B), but you cannot work for it without specific authorization.
-F-1/OPT lets you be self-employed if the business relates to your degree.
-H-1B self-sponsorship requires proving the company is real with an office and prevailing wage.
+The Reality: In 2026, you can legally own 100% of a U.S. company (LLC or C-Corp) on almost any visa (F-1, H-1B, etc.).
+However, you cannot work for it (writing code, selling to customers, managing daily tasks)

 Review employer contracts